 - do more DIY around the apartment

 I decided that my list shouldn’t be too long otherwise I would never stick to it anyways.
-I might just create a ’30 places to visit in the UK’ list this year as even though effectively I’ve been living in the UK now for 3 years and I haven’t seen as much as I wanted to as I was more out of the UK than actually in it.
+I might just create ’30 places to visit in the UK’ list this year as even though effectively I’ve been living in the UK now for 3 years and I haven’t seen as much as I wanted to as I was more out of the UK than actually in it.

 What are your (crafty) resolutions for 2014?

-And I’m also quite excited about that I can show you now all of the Christmas presents I did for last Christmas.
+And I’m also quite excited that I can show you now all of the Christmas presents I did for last Christmas.
 Starting off today with Orla :).